 The wand had dried slightly oval.
 It whipped up and down on the lathe because it was so thin.
 That made finishing it a bit tricky but added to its character enormously.

 I then made a feature of the handle by painting it with an Auro plant-based natural stain.
-I also applied a couple of coats of pure hemp oil.
-This seals and protections the wood from dirt and staining and makes wiping it clean much easier.
+Then a couple of coats of pure hemp oil were applied.
+This seals and protections the wood from dirt and staining, makeing wiping it clean much easier.

 wizard wand extras